 The dietetics concentration is for those interested in dietetics, nutrition counseling, public health nutrition, community nutrition, wellness, food, and food service management careers.
 Health-care facilities, community agencies, schools, and food service operations all employ those with a dietetics background.
 This concentration allows graduates to pursue the DTR and RD/RDN credentials.
 Graduates are also prepared for graduate study in dietetics, nutrition, some professional schools, and other areas.

 The culinary nutrition concentration is for students interested in culinary nutrition, school nutrition, child nutrition, institutional wellness, and food service management careers.
 Schools and universities employ those with a school nutrition background.
 The culinary nutrition concentration provides required coursework that is foundational for the School Nutrition Association (SNA) certificates.
 Graduates are also prepared to work in large scale food service operations in the hospitality and corrections work setting and to pursue careers in the food service industry.
 Graduates are prepared for graduate study in nutrition, food service management, and other areas.

 Environmental Nutrition Concentration

 The environmental nutrition concentration is for students interested in sustainability, agriculture, wellness, and food policy careers.
-Completion of the environmental nutrition concentration has a built-in environmental health minor.
+Completion of the environmental nutrition concentration has a built-in Environmental Studies, Sustainability, and Resilience Certificate (CTESRC).
 Graduates with the environmental nutrition concentration seek careers in nutrition, food policy and agriculture, government and non-government organizations that impact health and sustainability.